• Skip to primary navigation

 • Remove from the butter and place the marshmallow into the cinnamon/sugar mixture.
 Roll the marshmallow until completely coated in cinnamon sugar.

-• Place the coated marshmallow in the center of one of your triangles of dough.
+• Place the coated marshmallow in the center of one of the dough triangles.

 • Fold the dough around the marshmallow and roll it in your hands until it is completely sealed.
 You do not want to leave any cracks at all or the marshmallow will ooze out.